 According to an August 2017 complaint filed by the Massachusetts Attorney General’s Office, FedLoan is accused of “misprocessing” borrower applications for income-driven repayment (IDR) plans, resulting in marks against the borrower for late payments.
 The AG’s office goes on to say that these “late” accounts were then improperly placed into forbearance, resulting in additional payments due and a delay in the promised loan forgiveness for the borrowers.

-Additionally, the complaint alleges that FedLoan has overcharged some borrowers on these plans, wrongly allowing FedLoan to collect tens of thousands of dollars from Massachusetts borrowers that they did not owe.
+Additionally, the complaint alleges that some borrowers were overcharged on their Fedloan Servicing payment for these plans, wrongly allowing FedLoan to collect tens of thousands of dollars from Massachusetts borrowers that they did not owe.
 These allegedly improper overcharges were then rolled over to the following billing cycle, making it harder for borrowers to meet their payment obligations toward the program.
 To top it off, the complaint alleges that PHEAA has been notified of these issues and has refused to rectify the matter, blaming the borrowers instead.

 Although the main issue stems from the federal loan forgiveness programs, there are also some apparent problems related specifically to the TEACH grant program.
 NPR has reported that FedLoan improperly converted thousands of TEACH grants to loans due to minor paperwork errors.
 Then, the company allegedly added interest, resulting in tens of thousands of dollars of new debt for teachers who had expected to be receiving grants instead.